-Create beautiful leather earrings with your Cricut Machine and the Deep Cut Blade with this simple step-by-step photo and video tutorial.
+Create beautiful Cricut leather earrings with your Cricut Machine and the Deep Cut Blade with this simple step-by-step photo and video tutorial.

 Recently, I fell in love with a set of leather earrings.
 During my weekly trip to JOANN, I spotted the new Cricut Textured Metallic Vinyl and all three colors magically hopped into my cart.
-Ever have that happen to you? 😉
+Ever have that happened to you? 😉

 I figured out I could make my earrings for a fraction of the price and have enough left over to give as gifts to friends.
-I grabbed some Cricut Metallic Leather to use as the base and headed over to the jewelry aisle to grab earrings and a pair of needle nose pliers.
+I grabbed some Cricut Metallic Leather to use as the base and headed over to the jewelry aisle to grab earrings and a pair of needle-nose pliers.

 This project is so easy to make and the results are stunning!
 Every time, I wear my earrings in public I get questioned on where I purchased them!

 Today I’m sharing five different designs so you can make a variety of different shapes depending on your own personal style!
 Download the SVG files and use them with any brand of cutting machine.

 Leather Earring Supplies